A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: Conclusions

-The methods were also tested on the linearized crooked pipe problem.
-This problem has a 1000x difference in total cross section and was designed to emulate a time-dependent TRT calculation.
-Using the stabilized bi-conjugate gradient method (BiCGStab), all VEF methods were efficiently solvable independent from the mesh size, polynomial order, and, if present, penalty parameter.
-Using a small Anderson space of size two, all VEF methods were solved in a uniform number of outer Anderson-accelerated fixed-point iterations as well.
-Convergence was nearly identical for all the VEF methods including the CG discretization of VEF.
-This indicates that a CG VEF method, which has fewer unknowns than an analogous DG method and requires simpler preconditioning strategies, is an effective transport scheme.
+The methods were also tested on a linearized crooked pipe problem.
+This problem had a 1000x difference in total cross section and was designed to emulate \resp[red]{the first time step of} a time-dependent TRT calculation.
+Using the stabilized bi-conjugate gradient method (BiCGStab), all of the VEF methods were efficiently solvable independent from the mesh size, polynomial order, and, if present, penalty parameter.
+Using a small Anderson space of size two, each VEF algorithm converged in a uniform number of outer Anderson-accelerated fixed-point iterations as well. \resp[orange]{The CG and IP methods were the fastest in overall runtime due to their lower assembly and solve costs compared to BR2 and MDLDG.
+However, we note that due to the relative dominance of the cost of the transport sweep, the choice of the VEF discretization led to a relative variance of only 10\% in total runtime.
+It was observed that the more numerically diffusive methods, namely the IP, BR2, and CG methods, produced scattering sources that led to negativities in the transport sweep more so than for the minimally dissipative MDLDG method.
+This led to fewer elements requiring the application of a negative flux fixup for the MDLDG method compared to IP, BR2, and CG.
+It was also observed that the IP, BR2, and CG methods converged nearly identically, indicating that the stabilization terms used by the IP and BR2 methods cause the overall algorithm to behave as if a continuous solution representation were used. }